 Students must maintain an annual grade point average of 2.00 in their professional program to remain in good academic standing.
-If a student earns a grade of “F” in one course or pharmacy practice experience, the student is notified, in writing, that he/she is being placed on academic probation for the remainder of the academic year.
+If a student earns a grade of “F” in one course or pharmacy practice experience, the student is notified, in writing, that he/she is being placed on academic probation.
 Academic probation represents notice that continued inadequate academic performance may result in dismissal from the College.
 Additionally, he/she will be remanded to the SPGC.
 The SPGC will make a recommendation on a course of action.
 The recommendation may include, but not be limited to, an extended program of study or dismissal.

 If the student enters an extended program of study, he/she must repeat all courses or pharmacy practice experiences in that year in which a grade of “F” was received.
 A student is allowed to go through an extended program only once.
 The pharmacy practice experiences are subject to availability of sites as determined by the Office of Experiential Education.
 Placement of a student on the extended program does not modify or limit the committee's actions for dismissal.
 Thus, the student may be dismissed for academic reasons while on an extended program.
 If the student does not meet the criteria for successful academic performance at the end of the extended program, the student may be dismissed.